 When the cookies cool, fill the half spheres with candy, attach them to the flat cookies using melted Candy Melts or royal icing then add the decorations.

-If you want, make some green noses out of candy clay or you can just use candy coated chocolate balls for the noses.
+If you want, make some green noses out of candy clay or you can just use candy-coated chocolate balls (green Sixlets) for the noses.

 Use melted Candy Melts or royal icing to attach two candy eyes and a nose to each cookie.
 Use a food coloring marker to draw on a smile.

 If you've never made candy clay, it's super easy to make and work with.
 I recently published a 118-page Candy Clay Creations e-book that is loaded with tips and tricks for working with it and will give detailed information about using the clay extruder.